gtieman/solutions-geoevent-java/solutions-geoevent/processors/geometry-processor/README.md

 * Install the Geometry Processors.
     * Browse to `solutions-geoevent-java/solutions-processors/geometry-processor/target` (this directory is created when you execute mvn install).
-    * Copy the .jar file and paste it into the deploy folder in the GeoEvent Processor install directory ([GeoEvent Processor install location]\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventProcessor\deploy).
+    * Copy the .jar file and paste it into the deploy folder in the GeoEvent Processor install directory ([GeoEvent Extension install location]\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventExtension\deploy).
 * Check for existing GeoEvent Definitions.
-    *  Open GeoEvent Processor Manager.
+    *  Open GeoEvent Manager.
-    *  Navigate to ‘Site’ > ‘GeoEvent Processor’ > ‘GeoEvent Definitions’.
+    *  Navigate to ‘Site’ > ‘GeoEvent’ > ‘GeoEvent Definitions’.
     *  Confirm GeoEvent Definition(s) exist for the processor(s) you want to run (e.g. if you are going to run the Buffer Processor, confirm a GeoEvent Definition is available as illustrated below).

 ![Image of geoeventdefinition](doc/geoeventdefinition.png)

 * If these GeoEvent Definitions are not available, do the following to create these GeoEvent Definitions.
-    *  Navigate to ‘Site’ > ‘GeoEvent Processor’ > ‘Configuration Store’ and click ‘Import Configuration’.
+    *  Navigate to ‘Site’ > ‘GeoEvent’ > ‘Configuration Store’ and click ‘Import Configuration’.
     *  Browse to `solutions-geoevent-java\data\configurations` and locate the `GeoEventDefinitions-GeometryProcessors.xml` configuration file.
 This file is located [here](../../../data/configurations/GeoEventDefinitions-GeometryProcessors.xml).
     *  On the Import Configuration dialog, click Import.